augustluhrs/ObsidanGarden/Personal Research/Readings/Games, Design, and Play.md

 	- Goals
 		- balance between goals, no goals, and goals as means for process (catalyst that allows the experience to unfold, humans like direction, later the experience can be the drive)
 		- *Dog Eat Dog* -- colonization RPG
-		- layered goals -- goals within goals or goals that are really masks for a deeper goal (i.e. perfom this task to learn more of the story)
+		- layered goals -- goals within goals or goals that are really masks for a deeper goal (i.e. perform this task to learn more of the story)
 		- goals are very important, they are one of the only ways we can guide players' experiences in engaging with the actions, objects, and playspaces we design.
 		- Goals frame the play experience and suggest to players how to engage with the game.
 They shape the space of possibility.
 		- They also shape how players perceive the available actions and objects and whether they approach them as a means to an end or an experience unto themselves.
 	- Challenge
-		- Mihaly Csikszentmilhalyi's idea of flow -- balance of challenge and skill that results in high focus and enjoyment
+		- Mihaly Csikszentmihalyi's idea of flow -- balance of challenge and skill that results in high focus and enjoyment
 			- reference for how to design increasing difficulty in a game
-		- similar concept is absorption, deep engagment in the play experience.
+		- similar concept is absorption, deep engagement in the play experience.
 			- can result in over-coming self-consciousness, as in Ninja
 		- also used to encourage player skill development
 		- can be a challenge of skill, or a more abstract challenge, like a game that challenges notions of gender for example